pndurette/viatools/README.md

 viatools
 ========

-Tools and utils to retrieve and work with VIA Rail Canada data (such as trains, stations, trips, boarding passes)
+Tools and utils to retrieve and work with VIA Rail Canada data (such stations, trips, boarding passes, reservations)